I've been collecting hard rock and heavy metal CDs since the late '80s.

 Reissue: Ear Music, 2011

 I recently completed my Savatage studio discography by adding 1986's mostly-maligned Fight for the Rock CD to the collection.
-The album is widely considered to be Savatage's worst (even by the band members themselves, who are known to refer to it as "Fight for the Nightmare" in interviews), so it seemed appropriate that I saved it for last.
+The album is widely considered to be Savatage's worst (even by the band members, who have been known to refer to it as "Fight for the Nightmare" in interviews), so it seemed appropriate that I saved it for last.

 "Fight for the Rock"

 Behind the Scenes